farling42/fvtt-easy-regions/README.md

 Additional output can be displayed in the Browser's console by enabling the Verbose view of messages, and entering the following command into the browser console:

 `CONFIG.debug["easy-regions"]=true`

+## LICENSING

+This software is licensed under the MIT license as well as the Foundry [Limited License for Package Development](https://foundryvtt.com/article/license/)